 Always be sure to read the fine print when it comes to signing up for a cloud service – there may be cases where you have to agree to terms and conditions that say that you no longer own your data.

 What about a scenario in which you need to get your data back?
 While it is unlikely that a service like Amazon will ever just go away, one way to get your data back out of the cloud would be with a separate backup, created on a server outside of the seismic zone you are in.
 In the event of a disaster in St. Louis, your data would be recoverable if it was backed up somewhere like Chicago.

-The bottom line is…the Cloud is here to stay, and knowing what it entails and how it works will help unlock the power it offers for us as businesses and individuals.
+The Cloud is here to stay, and knowing what it entails and how it works will help unlock the power it offers for us as businesses and as individuals.

 Tom Swip has been developing and streamlining business processes for over 20 years.
 Tom’s expertise lies in business process automation, software and application design and network infrastructure.
 In his spare time, Tom likes kayaking, mountain biking and other outdoor activities.